 GMAT vs CAT – Which one should you choose?

-Remember your choice should be worth your time, money and efforts.
+Remember your choice should be worth your time, money, and efforts.
 You would not want to end like someone who didn’t quite extract the basics of the course because it happened so very fast and they were very young to understand its importance.
-Yes, as surprising as it sounds, these things happen more often contrary to our realisation.
+Yes, as surprising as it sounds, these things happen more often contrary to our realization.